Injury Prevention Brentwood, MO

 • Poor muscle recruitment

-Keys to Injury Prevention in Brentwood, MO
+Injury Prevention Techniques in Brentwood, MO

-• Strengthen muscles — Strengthening soft tissue helps it withstand the rigors of heavy activity.
-In your customized injury prevention program with our professional Brentwood, MO physical therapists, we’ll work to achieve ideal muscle balance and strengthen the smaller muscles needed to be able to stay healthy in the activities you love.
+• Strengthen muscles — Strengthening soft tissue helps it withstand the force and torque necessary for in sports and other activities.
+Our Brentwood, MO injury prevention specialists will work to achieve ideal muscle balance and strengthen the often forgotten muscles needed to be able to stay healthy in the activities you want to participate in.

-3. It increases your posture, which we already know is an is one of the most important factors of injury prevention.
+3. It encourages good posture, which we already know is an is one of the most important aspects of injury prevention.

 Injury Prevention Brentwood, MO | Sports Therapy | Physical Therapy Near Brentwood